jacobkap/crimebythenumbers/docs/exploratory-data-analysis.md

 In R we actually do have a way to chain together functions; to do the programming equivalent of 1 + 2 + 3 + 4 all at once.
 We do this through what is called a pipe, which allows us to take the result of one function and immediately put it into another function without having to save the initial result or start a new line of code.
 To use a pipe we put the following code after the end of a function: `%>%`.
 These three characters, `%>%` are the pipe and they must be written exactly like this.
 The pipe is itself actually a function, but is a special type of function we won't go into detail about.
 Personally I don't think this really looks like a pipe at all but it is called a pipe so that's the terminology I'll be using.
 How a pipe technically works is that it takes the output of the initial function (which is usually a data.frame) and puts it automatically is the first input in the next function.
 This won't work for all functions but nearly all functions from the tidyverse collection of packages have a dataset as the first input so it will work here.
 The benefit is that we don't need to keep saving out output from functions or specify which dataset to include in each function.

 As an example, we'll rewrite the above code using a pipe.
-We start with our data.frame which is normally the first input the the function, and then immediately have a pipe `%>%` into a `dplyr` function, which here is `filter()`.
+We start with our data.frame which is normally the first input the function, and then immediately have a pipe `%>%` into a `dplyr` function, which here is `filter()`.
 Now we don't need to say what the dataset is because we it takes the last thing that was piped into the function, which in our case is the entire data.frame offenses_known_yearly_1960_2020.
 After our `filter()` is done we have another pipe and go into `select()`.
 Now `select()` will use as its first input (which is the data it is working with) as whatever is outputting from the `filter()`.
 So the input to `select()` will be the subsetted data output from `filter()`.
 We can have as many pipes as we wish, and chain many different `dplyr` functions together, but we just use two functions here so we'll end after our `select()` function.

 ```r